 By: Ma Fernanda Camacho (Translated by Patricia Minski)

-Nicolas (name protected) is an 8-year-old boy.
+Nicolas (not his real name) is an 8-year-old boy.

 He has wavy hair like the waves of the sea, olive eyes and a smile that shines from meters away.

 He loves to ride bikes, run free in the park, jump; he loves physical activity.
 He also enjoys listening to music, and sometimes cries out of nowhere, but cannot articulate the reason for his crying.